Quadmester Learning Model

 HWDSB will follow Public Health protocols and recommendations as well as Ministry direction to keep students safe in our schools.

 - Update to Families, May 21: Remote Learning Options Update and Information Session

 - Letter from the Director of Education to secondary students and families, May 11

 Secondary Remote Learning (eLearning)

 HWDSB is offering secondary remote learning in 2021-22 as an option for parents and student aged 18 years or older concerned about the on-going COVID-19 global pandemic.

 Remote learning will continue to be offered through eLearning courses

 HWDSB is making this decision based on the current Ministry of Education direction and funding.
 Funding announcements from the provincial government may require adjustments to the proposed program.

-Parents/guardian and students 18 years and older are asked to declare in the Parent Portal if they will be choosing to learn remotely through eLearning in September.
+Last spring, parents/guardians and students 18 years and older are asked to declare in the Parent Portal if they will be choosing to learn remotely through eLearning in September.
 This form closed on June 1.

 While we encourage all students to plan to attend school in person, this communication is to inform parents/guardians and students aged 18 years or older to opt into eLearning if your child or you will not attend in person in September 2021.